Covid 19 coronavirus: PM Jacinda Ardern on zero cases today, level 2 rules

+Responding to the case, Ardern said New Zealand needed to make sure "we learn" from the rulings.
+It appeared the response to his application was an automatic response, so it was her expectation the Ministry of Health would take the ruling into consideration.

+Two hundred and eighty-three requests for exemptions to the lockdown were sought - 24 on the grounds of a relative dying and 18 were granted, she said.
-Prime Minister Jacinda Ardern says New Zealand can take heart from there being no new coronavirus cases today.

-But she says it reflects the success of the lockdown rather than actions during level three.
+Meanwhile, Ardern said New Zealand reporting no new Covid-19 cases today reflected the success of the lockdown rather than actions during level three.

 People were jeopardising our move to level 2 through their behaviour at the weekend, Ardern said.